MicrosoftDocs/azure-devops-docs/docs/report/powerbi/analytics-historical-filtering.md

 ## What does this mean for Burndown or Burnup?

-When you configure a Burndown (or Burnup) widget that filters for a given **Tag **(for example, "Customer"), work items won't appear in your burndown until the date the **Tag** is defined for the work item.
-If at any point, the **Tag** is removed from the work item, that work item will be omitted from the burndown after the date the **Tag** was removed.
+When you configure a Burndown  or Burnup widget that filters for a given **Tag** (for example, "Customer"), work items won't appear in your burndown until the date the **Tag** is defined for the work item.
+If at any point the **Tag** is removed from the work item, then the work item is from the burndown after the date the **Tag** was removed.

 Some have assumed that if the current version of a work item has the **Tag**, then it will be included in the burndown retroactively from the start.
 For example, if the current version of the work item has the tag "Customer", it was assumed that work item would be included in the burndown from the point the work item was created.